rach0022/mad9135-f20-p2-react-native-yelp/README.md

 - [x] add a refresh button
 - [ ] map venue hours to some table element to display them to user
+- [ ] add a search bar to filter the results of the venue list
+- [ ] create a no image supplied image?
+- [ ] create an icon for the app, maybe call it Food Finder?
 - [x] use expo location module to get users location
 - [ ] when the user clicks on the flat list display the venue selected in the FoodVenueDetailsScreen
 - [x] show restaurant distance in the flat list